grycap/im/doc/source/manual.rst

 .. confval:: OIDC_CLIENT_ID

-   OIDC client ID of the IM service
+   OIDC client ID of the IM service.
+Only needed in case of setting OIDC_SCOPES.
    The default value is ``''``.

 .. confval:: OIDC_CLIENT_SECRET

-   OIDC secret of the IM service
+   OIDC secret of the IM service.
+Only needed in case of setting OIDC_SCOPES.
    The default value is ``''``.

 .. confval:: OIDC_SCOPES